 - A Friday night service, without a Torah or Haftarah reading.

-- A Saturday afternoon service, with a Torah reading, providing greater privacy for the family.
+- A Saturday afternoon and Havdallah service, with a Torah reading, providing greater privacy for the family.

 We ask that parents choose their Bar or Bat Mitzvah date nine months in advance, so that we can make sure that your child is on track for success.
 We meet with Bar Mitzvah parents and kids, both at the start of 6th and 7th grade, so as to ensure that everyone’s expectations are understood and that any questions you have can be answered.
 You will receive a full list of these options, a full outline of the Saturday morning service (if that is the ceremony you choose) and a template for the ceremony “program.”

-Rabbi Marc teaches both 6th and 7th grade in the classroom and formal preparation for our Bnei Mitzvah begins in sixth grade, where the Torah service is studied in depth.
-We always encourage our students to continue their learning at home on our unique mobile app, which make learning Hebrew prayers a breeze.
+Rabbi Marc teaches both 6th and 7th grade in the classroom and formal preparation for our Bnei Mitzvah.
+We always encourage our students to continue their learning at home on our unique mobile app, which make learning Hebrew prayers much easier.
 Parents are responsible to ensure that their child is practicing frequently at home to ensure that they are making timely progress.

 As part of your child’s one-on-one tutoring, they study meaningful Judaic texts alongside learning to chant the readings you have chosen.
 This makes it clear to your child that Bar or Bat Mitzvah is just the beginning and that Judaism is a sophisticated system of values that can support them for the rest of their lives.

 Rabbi Marc considers it both a sacred charge and a privilege to develop a warm relationship with each and every one of our Bnei Mitzvah.
-It is that relationship that ensures your child will retain positive feelings for their Judaism long after the ceremony is done and encourages them to participate in our 8th and 9th grade programs.
+It is that relationship that ensures your child will retain positive feelings for their Judaism long after the ceremony is done and encourages them to participate in our programs for 8th grade and beyond.

 Please feel free to contact Rabbi Marc with any questions you may have about the process at email@example.com.